My legacy is shaped by how I live my life!

 During the war years, times were hard for many in Nova Scotia and Mom and her “Y” companions were hard-pressed to generate funds and resources for the war widows and wives who were struggling to sustain their children and to provide for their families, while husbands were abroad fighting.

-Once she married our dad and had my sister Rachel and me, her involvement with the “Y” continued as she became a member of the Board of Directors and travelled across Canada to the various annual meetings and conferences.
+Once she married our dad and had my sister Rachel and me, her involvement with the “Y” continued as she became a member of the Board of Directors and traveled across Canada to the various annual meetings and conferences.

 I can remember as a small child, Mom flying to one of the national conferences in Ontario and making arrangements for the care of my baby sister Rachel – and our dad — during her absence.
 Mom was never paid for her work with the YWCA – but she didn’t expect to be.

-She loved being a part of such a vibrant community that was helping other women and girls access programs, services and a community of supports.
+She loved being a part of such a vibrant community that was helping other women and girls access programs, services, and a community of supports.

 We always said that if Mom had turned her considerable energies to having a career, she would have been CEO of a big company.
 But she chose instead to raise a family and channel her time and energy into good causes.